SafeExamBrowser/seb-mac-verificator/README.md

 If the folder containing SEB Verificator is writable, then a subfolder 'Logs' is created, which contains log files.
 The log files list device type and name, operating system version, computer account user name, local network host name in the beginning of each session information, so you could later trace which computers you checked and which had some unwanted SEB versions installed.

+In addition, underneath the list of SEB configuration files found, there is a console window displaying SEB Verificator log information since you started it.

+Buttons:
+* Rescan: In case you delete some invalid SEB version, you can rescan and check if it is really gone.
+* Start SEB: SEB Verificator will start the valid SEB version you selected in the found applications list.
+If you selected a found SEB configuration file, SEB will open it.
+* Quit Apps & Start SEB: SEB Verificator will attempt to send a quit command to all applications currently running which use the activation policy 'regular', e.g. they have an icon in the macOS Dock and can be activated using the App Chooser (command - tab shortcut).
+If an app has an open document with unsaved changes and doesn't support auto save, it might ask you to first save the document before quitting.
+Apps like Google Chrome, which don't comply to Apple's Human Interface Guidelines might ask you to confirm quitting.
+After all apps are quit, the selected SEB version will be started (opening a selected SEB configuration file).
+You can also force quit applications in the window which SEB Verificator will display, but then you might loose unsaved changes.
+Note: This feature currently doesn't terminate background processes and helper apps, which aren't displayed in the Dock/App Chooser.
+After quitting SEB, you need to start apps which were quit by SEB Verificator manually, including the Finder (use for example the Dock or Spotlight).

 ## Building

 Open SafeExamBrowser.xcworkspace in a recent version of Xcode (currently 13.4.1) and switch to the SEBVerificator scheme to build it.